 “In keeping with national trends, we’ve seen an increasing shift from inpatient to outpatient care which is why we are making an investment to provide more comprehensive outpatient facilities.
 This underlines the demand to support this growth and deliver the right care – convenient and accessible – to patients where they need it,” said Warner Thomas, President and CEO, Ochsner Health System.

-This project includes the newly completed comprehensive Cancer Center, development of a new Medical Office Building, Micro-Hospital and Surgical Center along the I-10 Bluebonnet/Siegen Corridor, and the expansion of several new clinics across multiple parishes.
-Anticipated completion date for the new Medical Office Building, Micro-Hospital and Surgical Center is scheduled for 2019.
+This project includes the newly completed comprehensive Cancer Center, development of a new Medical Office Building, 10-bed Hospital and Surgical Center along the I-10 Bluebonnet/Siegen Corridor, and the expansion of several new clinics across multiple parishes.
+Anticipated completion date for the new Medical Complex is scheduled for 2019.

 Opening today, the Ochsner Baton Rouge Cancer Center will increase capacity to offer convenient access to fully-integrated cancer care to the people of East Baton Rouge Parish and surrounding areas.